top of page

 Whilst the cheese board was extra and we were quite full, when the cheese selection was brought out and shown at the table, we decided to share one.
 I did sneak in a quick port to go with this (one of the benefits of not being designated driver!).

 Some great selections, a couple of which were from Yorkshire – an Old Roan Wensleydale type cheese – this worked perfectly with the supplied fruit cake.
-There was also a Leeds Blue made in Otley, a Dorstone turret shaped goats cheese and a Summerfield a sweet nutty Alpine style cheese made at Botton Creamery in the North York Moors.
+There was also a Leeds Blue made in Otley, a Dorstone turret shaped goats cheese (from Herford) and a Summerfield a sweet nutty Alpine style cheese made at Botton Creamery in the North York Moors.

 In summary we were at Myse for over three hours and it was definitely a meal to remember.
 The food overall was interesting and flavoursome, with every dish having a story.
 Different staff, including owner Josh served the food spending time to give you the background behind the dishes and individual products.